allcoolthingsatoneplace/dumpPakKey/README.md

 # dumpPakKey [tool] [win64] for dumping *.pak base64 key for Unreal Engine 4

-**1st** you need to download fresh python for Windows -> [Python/Releases](https://www.python.org/downloads/release) install it, dont forget to check (include to PATH) option in checkbox, then open cmd and type:
+**1st** you need to download fresh python for Windows -> [Python/Releases](https://www.python.org/downloads/release) andinstall it don't forget to check (include to PATH) option in checkbox, then open cmd (Win+R type cmd, Enter) and type:
 ```
 pip install pyinstaller
 ```